976580/first-demo/README.md

 # first-demo
-creating the first project on the git &amp; github
+creating the first project on the git &amp; github.